Creating Adaptive Graph-Guided Retrieval Copy

 AGR achieves what traditional systems cannot: consistent, reliable debugging at scale.

-The 87.1% debugging success rate isn't just a number.
-It represents a fundamental breakthrough in how AI systems understand and navigate code.
+The 87.1% debugging success rate isn't just a number—it represents a fundamental breakthrough in how AI systems understand and navigate code.
 As software systems grow ever more complex, AGR's graph-based intelligence becomes not just useful, but essential for autonomous debugging at scale.

 For developers tired of AI tools that provide syntactically correct but semantically useless suggestions, AGR offers hope: a system that truly understands code structure and can assemble precisely the context needed to solve real debugging challenges.
-This isn't just better retrieval.
-It's retrieval that thinks like a developer.
+This isn't just better retrieval—it's retrieval that thinks like a developer.

 AGR turns context into causality and patches into guarantees, making autonomous debugging not just possible, but practical.
-The combination of intelligent retrieval and sophisticated reasoning creates a system that doesn't just find code.
-It understands it, reasons about it, and fixes it with the precision and insight of an experienced developer.
+The combination of intelligent retrieval and sophisticated reasoning creates a system that doesn't just find code—it understands it, reasons about it, and fixes it with the precision and insight of an experienced developer.